| ELECTRO MARKERS FAQ | ||

 Q: What is an LPR?

-Q: What is the difference between primary and secondary regs?
+Q: What is the difference between primary and secondary regulators?

-A: These terms aren't used too often, but here's the list...
+A: These terms aren't used very often, but here's the list...

-Primary reg: Regulator mounted to the tank.
-If you use CO2 then you don't have a primary reg.
+Primary regulator is mounted to the HPA tank.
+If using a CO2 tank, the marker does not have a primary regulator.

 Solenoid Questions: